 Staff and Board

-Executive Director since fall 2006 and co-founder of the IPRC's Certificate Program in Creative Writing and Independent Publishing.
+Writer and Co-founder of the IPRC's Certificate Program in Creative Writing and Independent Publishing.

 Justin holds an MFA in creative writing from Colorado State University, where he also taught as an instructor of writing and literature.
 Before joining the IPRC staff, he worked in the New York City publishing industry.